 - Developing relationships and increased visibility with off-campus organizations through scholarly/creative achievements

-- Serving and leading on university and college committees focused on scholarship and creative work
+Serving and leading on college, university, regional, national, or international committees focused on scholarship and creative work

-Nominations will be accepted from students, colleagues, department heads and alumni.
+Nominations will be accepted from students, colleagues, department heads, alumni, and colleagues from other institutions.
 Self-nominations are also welcome.
-Nominators are responsible for working with the nominee to assemble a packet that must include a current CV, a cover letter highlighting the scholarly activities of the nominee, and two letters of support.
+Nominators are responsible for working with the nominee to assemble a packet that must include a current CV, a cover letter highlighting the scholarly activities of the nominee, and no more than two letters of support (letters from and signed by an entire department will count as one letter of support).
+A portion of the cover letter must connect the nominee’s work to the JMU mission statement, vision statement, or strategic plan.
 Please submit all nomination materials as a single PDF file.

-- Submit applications electronically to Benjamin Delp, Associate Director for Research Development, email@example.com, by Friday, February 14, 2014.
+Submit applications electronically to Benjamin Delp, Director of Research Development and Promotion, email@example.com, by Monday, February 13, 2017.

 Please direct any questions or requests for information to Benjamin Delp, firstname.lastname@example.org.

-Please vist the Office of the Provost website for more information on the Provost Awards.
+Please visit the Office of the Provost website for more information on the Provost Awards.